tuethu/IBM-Data-Science-Course/Course 6_Databases and SQL for Data Science with Python/Module 1_Getting started with SQL/Readme.md

 - The SQL retrieves specific data from databases.

-- The COUNT is expression used with SELECT statements.
+- The COUNT, DISTINCT, and LIMIT are expressions used with SELECT statements.

+- 1. COUNY

 ```
 SELECT * FROM FilmLocations;